Classification of E_0--Semigroups by Product Systems: Von Neumann case: Algebraic classification

 In the present section we repeat what we need to know about von Neumann modules.
-We specify the versions for von Neumann module of the results of Sections \ref{MeSEC} -- \ref{sccSEC} (and, actually, a part of Section \ref{contSEC}) that go through without any further complication.
+We specify the versions for von Neumann modules of the results of Sections \ref{MeSEC} -- \ref{sccSEC} (and, actually, a part of Section \ref{contSEC}) that go through without any further complication.
 This is the algebraic part of the classification.
 Actually, that part simplifies for von Neumann modules.
 In Section \ref{vNcontSEC} we deal with the analogues for the strong topology of the continuity results in Section \ref{contSEC}.
-In particular, we give a ``working definition'' of strongly continuous product systems.
+In particular, we give our ``working definition'' of strongly continuous product systems.
 Here, most proofs go similar to the continuous \nbd{C^*}case or, at least, the necessary modifications are more or less obvious.
 An exception is the proof of existence of an \nbd{E_0}semigroup for every strongly full strongly continuous product system; a main result of these notes.
-Although, the strategy, in principle, is the same as for the \nbd{C^*}case, the technical differences are so substantial that we decided to discuss the proof in Appendix B. (On the other hand, this give us the occasion also to include in Appendix B.2 the existence result for nondegenerate representations of a faithful strongly continuous product system; a result that is not that directly related to the main purpose of these notes: Classification of \nbd{E_0}semigroups by product systems.)
+Although, the strategy, in principle, is the same as for the \nbd{C^*}case, the technical differences are so substantial that we decided to discuss the proof in Appendix B. (The technical preparation allows us to prove in Appendix B.2 existence of faithful nondegenerate representations for a faithful strongly continuous product system.
+Arveson's proof of existence on an \nbd{E_0}semigroup for every Arveson system is done by establishing a faithful nondegenerate representation for every Arveson system.
+Our result allows the same for von Neumann correspondences; as explained in \cite[Section 9]{Ske06d}, this is \it{dual} to our treatment via the \it{commutant}, and it does not apply to the \nbd{C^*}case.
+In Appendix B, instead of \it{faithful nondegenerate representation}, we use the more recent terminology \it{right dilation} that underlines the \it{duality} with \it{left dilation} via \it{commutant}.)
 In Section \ref{vNHPSEC}, finally, we prove the results of Section \ref{HuPaSEC} about Hudson-Parthasarathy dilations for spatial Markov semigroups in the case of von Neumann algebras.
 In that section the differences become most substantial.
 It is necessary to fix in Appendix A.2 a gap in the proof of \cite[Theorem 12.1]{BhSk00} on dilations of Markov semigroups on von Neumann algebras.
 But, Appendix A.2 does more.
-Apart from presenting a more general version of \cite[Theorem 12.1]{BhSk00}, a result from \cite{MaSha07p} is reproved as a corollary.
-We also prove the fundamental result that the GNS-system of spatial Markov semigroups is spatial in the von Neumann case.
-This means a considerable simplification of the \nbd{C^*}case, where we have only embedding into a spatial product system.
+Apart from presenting a more general version of \cite[Theorem 12.1]{BhSk00}, a result from \cite{MaSha10} is reproved as a corollary.
+We also prove the fundamental result that, in the von Neumann case, the GNS-system of a spatial Markov semigroup is spatial.
+This means a considerable simplification of the \nbd{C^*}case, where we only have embedding into a spatial product system.
 Appendix A.2 contains, thus, considerable parts of a beginning theory of \it{strong type I} product systems of von Neumann correspondences (that is, strongly continuous product systems of von Neumann correspondences that are generated by their strongly continuous units).

 \lf\ The heart of Morita equivalence of \nbd{C^*}algebras is Example \ref{fundMeex} together with Corollary \ref{KE*cor}: What the inner products of elements of $E$ generate in norm coincides with the compact operators on $E^*$.
 All the rest is writing down suitable isomorphisms of certain \nbd{C^*}algebras with $\sK(E)$ or with $\cB_E$.
 For utilizing the relation between $\sK(E)$ and $\sB^a(E)$ in the representation theory, we had to work.
 In particular, we had to require that the representations are strict.